Online Sustainability Degree Programs

 WHAT IS AN ONLINE SUSTAINABILITY DEGREE?

-An online sustainability degree is the mark of an interdisciplinary study focused on local, regional, and global environmental issues.
-In a sustainability degree program, students focus not just on environmental science, but also on social science, the humanities, business, math, and maybe engineering.
-Through coursework and research, students learn how to identify and analyze environmental challenges.
+An online sustainability degree is the mark of a multi discipline study focused on local, regional, and global environment issues.
+In this degree program, you focus not just on the science of the environment, but also on social science, the humanities, business and math.
+Through course work and research, you will learn how to identify and analyze the challenges of the environment.
 They also learn how to propose and enact solutions.

-In some cases, students use their sustainability education to develop management or leadership skills.
-They might apply them in public, private, or nonprofit organizations.
-In other cases, sustainability students develop the knowledge and skillsets of economic analysts or engineers and apply what they learn to sustainability issues across contexts.
-It simply depends on the goal of the online sustainability degree program.
+In some cases, students use their education in the field to develop management or leadership skills.
+They might apply them in public, private, or not for profit agencies.
+In other cases, you can develop the knowledge and skill sets of economic analysts or engineers and apply what you learn to issues across many contexts.
+It simply depends on the goal of the degree program.

-No matter the program, students in sustainability programs study the intersections of multiple systems and how those systems influence everyday life on our planet.
+No matter the program, students in these programs study the intersections of many systems and how they influence everyday life on our planet.
 They use what they learn to improve life across the globe.